vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 saffron paste a lotus with eight petals and pericarp; worship of the picture of Sun, place in front of it a vessel full of salt and jaggery and donate the vessel; this to be carried on for a year; at end make a golden image of Sun and donate it with the vessel of salt &c. and cow; this is

-a sankrāntiyrata; HV II.
+a sankrāntivrata; HV II.
 73:2-33 (from Skanda).
 Lāvanyagaurīvrata-on Cai. śu.
 5; observed by Tamil people as

 shown in the pañcānga ( almanac ).
 Lāvanyavrata- From the 1st tithi after X. pūrnimā, worship